Today, I discuss altruism and how it leads to philosophical inconsistency then personal failure.

 Lastly, improve yourself as an individual.
 Collectivists argue your actions are “selfish” and morally evil because your efforts benefit you.
 Thus, you are evil, and a rejection of your happiness is the only path to a moral life.

-Therefore, if you are feeling doubtful about your acts’ meaningfulness and goodness, then check your premises.
+Therefore, if you feel doubtful about your acts’ meaningfulness and goodness, check your premises.
 You may feel your actions are “selfish” because they serve your vices instead of your virtues.
 If you direct your efforts towards helping your community, improving yourself, and overcoming your vices, you will not second-guess yourself.

 Ignore the siren call of altruism.
 You can’t achieve good through self-sacrifice.
 You build a better future by becoming a virtuous individual and helping others do the same.